 Sunset Celebration at Mount Vernon

 May 24-25, 2014, 6-9 p.m.
-New family-friendly event!
-Enjoy evening tours of the Mansion, 18th-century music, dancing, games, and wagon rides.
+The family-friendly event includes evening tours of the Mansion, 18th-century music, dancing, games, and wagon rides.
 Stroll the lantern-lit grounds and visit with Lady Washington and her granddaughter Nelly.
 Admission: Adults, $18; children 6-11, $12; and children under 5 are admitted free.

 Alexandria Memorial Day Jazz Festival